 What Are The Benefits Of Court-Ordered Rehab?

-Voluntarily seeking treatment for substance abuse, before a crime occurs, is ideal.
+Voluntarily seeking treatment for substance use disorder, before a crime occurs, is ideal.

 When this is not the case, however, and someone is charged or convicted with a crime, court-ordered rehab can be an effective alternative to ensure people are able to access help.